 When it comes to fly fishing, the fly rod is one of the most crucial pieces of equipment that an angler needs.
 Like the line, it helps to create a connection between you, the water, and the fish that you’re trying to catch.
-It’s your partner in the never-ending pursuit if you think about it.
+If you think about it, it’s your partner in the never-ending pursuit.
 So finding the right fly rod for you is a challenge that needs to be conquered.
 Thankfully, you’re not alone in this adventure.
 Here is a list of our top picks of the best fly rods money can buy.

 - Tailwater Toccoa

 - Fenwick HMG

 Tailwater Outfitters Toccoa

 With the half well cork handle that is designed for comfort and to prevent fatigue, the casting accuracy of this fly rod is one of the best we’ve seen.
 Not only does the reel set comfortably and securely in the reel seat to allow for greater control, but both the stripping guides and snake guides are designed for smooth casting and retrieval.

 Depending on the length of rod that you choose, this fly rod has great overall line control, especially on the longer lengths.

 This rod has remarkably fast action, which makes it a great choice for smaller streams, rivers, and even small lakes.

 One of the areas where this rod really shines is in the overall quality of the construction.
 The rod itself is made from a lightweight graphite material that not only resists breakage but is also very easy to handle.
 The stripping guides are ceramic, and the snake guides are chrome, which allows for smooth gliding when casting overall.